aleksandrak671/aleksandrak671/README.md

 ### Hii, I'm Aleksandra!

 Welcome to my GitHub!
 I’m a computer science and engineering student, a junior data engineer, and a full-time reader.
-Fixated on machine learning, data science, and data engineering.
+Fixated on machine learning and data engineering.

 I’m studying part-time at and [Warsaw University of Technology](https://eng.pw.edu.pl/) and graduated from [AGH University of Science and Technology](https://www.agh.edu.pl/en).
 Here I share my personal and academic projects, along with my journey in programming and learning new technologies.